MoatLab/FEMU/README.md

   You can either build your own VM image, or use the VM image provided by us

+  **Option 1**: Use our VM image, please download it from our [FEMU-VM-image-site](https://goo.gl/forms/NptPVEOy9EnwN70Y2) and save it as `$HOME/images/u14s.qcow2`.
+After you fill in the query, VM image downloading link will be sent to your email address shortly.

-  Option 1: Build your own VM image by following guides (e.g.
+  **Option 2**: Build your own VM image by following guides (e.g.
   [here](https://help.ubuntu.com/community/Installation/QemuEmulator#Installation_of_an_operating_system_from_ISO_to_the_QEMU_environment)).
   After the guest OS is installed, make following changes to redirect VM output to the console, instead of using a separate GUI window. (**Desktop version guest OS is not tested**)

    - Inside your guest Ubuntu server, edit `/etc/default/grub`, make sure the following options are set.